bobbyno/dev-machine/README.md

 ## Installation

-The installation script will attempt to download your `emacs.d` and `dotfiles` repositories from an account on github, presumably yours.
+### Set GITHUB_USER to find emacs.d and dotfiles

-The installation script will attempt to download your `emacs.d` and `dotfiles` repositories from an account on github, presumably yours.
+The installation script will attempt to download two repositories from Github called `emacs.d` and `dotfiles`.
+Set a GITHUB_USER environment variable to the name of the account where these repos can be found: `export GITHUB_USER=user_name`

-If you don't already have these, you can fork mine: [dotfiles](https://github.com/bobbyno/dotfiles) [emacs.d](https://github.com/bobbyno/emacs.d).
+If you don't already have these, you can [fork](https://github.com/bobbyno/dotfiles) [mine](https://github.com/bobbyno/emacs.d).

-Set a GITHUB_USER environment variable to the name of the account: `export GITHUB_USER=user_name`

 To install everything: `make bootstrap`